Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Contributions to the Literature

-The design-based model enables our advances to the frontier.
-Our ability to learn about defiers with a design-based likelihood may seem paradoxical because it is well known that the traditional sampling-based likelihood does not vary with the number of defiers within the Fr\'{e}chet bounds determined by the estimated marginal distributions of potential outcomes in intervention and control.
-As we review in \ref{sec:A_sampling}, for a given pair of marginal distributions, the likelihood function in the traditional sampling-based model is flat over all copulas connecting them.
-A large literature has focused on specifying what we can learn from the Fr\'{e}chet bounds in the traditional sampling-based model (\citealt*{balke1997, heckman1997, manski1997mixing, tian2000, zhang2003, imbens2004, fan2010, mullahy2018, ding2019, li2019, bai2024, semenova2024}).
+Our use of a design-based model rather than a sampling-based model enables our contributions.
+Our ability to learn about defiers with a design-based likelihood may seem paradoxical because it is well known that the traditional sampling-based likelihood does not vary with the number of defiers within the Fr\'{e}chet bounds determined by the estimated marginal distributions of potential outcomes in intervention and control, as we review in \ref{sec:A_sampling}.
+Furthermore, it is straightforward to show that the Fr\'{e}chet bounds on defiers always include zero if the estimated average effect shows compliers on average.
+A large literature has focused on specifying what we can learn from the nonparametric Fr\'{e}chet bounds in the traditional sampling-based model (\citealt*{balke1997, heckman1997, manski1997mixing, tian2000, zhang2003, imbens2004, fan2010, mullahy2018, li2019, bai2024, semenova2024}).